 Low-grade inflammation that affects glucose and fat metabolism may be caused in part by gut microbes.

-It's common for weight growth to cause these kinds of problems.
-Gut barrier health and intestinal inflammation may be improved by taking prebiotics, which can help reduce metabolic alterations and weight loss.
+It’s common for weight growth to cause these kinds of problems.
+Gut barrier health and intestinal inflammation may be improved by taking prebiotics, which may help reduce metabolic alterations and weight loss.

 Add Several Minerals to Your Diet

 Beneficial for bone mineralization, prebiotics help absorb important minerals, including magnesium and calcium.

 Prebiotics strengthen the acidification of the gut lumen by increasing the lubricity of minerals in the gut.
 The calcium-binding proteins in the large intestine increase as a result of this.